-Once the soil is well-draining, apply 2 inches of each compost and mulch to the top of the soil, under the tree’s canopy.
+Once the soil is well-draining, apply 2 inches of compost and 4-12 inches of mulch to the top of the soil, under the tree’s canopy.

 Compost greatly improves the soil’s richness and therefore water retention.
-Every 1% increase in the soil’s richness can hold an additional 20,000 gallons of water per acre.
+Every 1% increase in the soil’s richness can hold an additional 20,000 gallons of water per acre (source).

 When you apply compost and mulch, make sure to keep them at least 3 inches from the tree’s trunk to prevent mold and disease from spreading.

 Orange tree leaves curl with extreme hot or cold weather or major swings in temperature of 30ºF or more.
-Typically, orange trees grow in temperatures between 35ºF-100ºF and can get stressed if their temperature falls outside of this range.
-To prevent leaf curl, keep your orange trees within 60ºF-80ºF if possible.
+Typically, orange trees grow in temperatures between 35ºF to 90ºF and can get stressed if their temperature falls outside of this range.

-If your area gets too dry and hot for orange trees (commonly over 100ºF), there are some practices you can use to help cool them:
+If your area gets too dry and hot for orange trees (commonly over 90ºF), there are some practices you can use to help cool them:

 - Provide shade in the afternoon when the sun is at its hottest.
 You can shade the tree with an umbrella, shade sail, or other trees.
 Since we’re protecting the tree from the afternoon sun, shade from the west if possible.